Our McClure family originated in Scotland and was of Scottish or Scots-Irish descent.

 About 1836/37, Stephen moved his family from Illinois to Arkansas.
 Stephen stopped in Searcy County, Arkansas, where he appears on the 1839 tax books.
 He is shown as owing taxes for 1838.
 The family moved to Conway County, Arkansas, between 1839 and early 1840.
 Stephen was a farmer.

 Stephen's family appears on the 1840 Conway County census, living in Hardin Township, near Greenbrier.
-The census shows one male age 30-40 (Stephen); one male 10-15 (John); 2 males 5-10 (Robert and William); one male under 5 (Valentine); one female 30-40 (Sarah); 2 females 5-10 (Rachael and unknown); and 2 females under 5 (Melissa and Matilda).
+The census shows one male age 30-40 (Stephen); one male 10-15 (John); 2 males 5-10 (Robert and William); one male under 5 (Valentine); one female 30-40 (Sarah); 2 females 5-10 (Rachael and unknown) and 2 females under 5 (Melissa and Matilda).

 During the 1840's, Stephen owned no real estate property.
 He did, however pay taxes in Conway County on personal property during the years 1841 through 1849.
 That property included several head of cattle and horses.
-In 1849, Stephen purchased 160 acres of land in Benton Township of Conway County.

 On January 4, 1854, Stephen and Sarah sold 33 acres of land to Charles Plant.
 About the same time, they purchased additional land.
 Conway County tax records show that Stephen paid taxes on 320 acres of land in 1855.
 Records indicate that Stephen raised and sold cotton as a money crop.